 Opioids are a class of drugs used to reduce pain.

-- Hydrocodone (such as Vicodin®)
+- Other prescription opioids (such as meperidine)